LtSnakePlissken/Q/docs/how-to-be-an-expert-in-expert-panel.md

-# How to be an expert in an expert panel
+# How to be an Expert in an Expert Panel

 ## Introduction

 Any Q token holder can act as an expert in an expert panel dedicated to a special topic.
 In order to become an expert, a Q token holder needs to be proposed to enter a panel and needs to be voted in.
 Please have a look at the according [governance tutorial](how-to-exercise-governance-rights.md) to learn more on proposals and voting mechanisms in Q.

-## Proposal creation
+## Proposal Creation

 Once you have locked tokens, you can nominate yourself to become an expert.
 Alternatively, someone else can propose you to become an expert.
 To do this, go to *Q Governance* section, then within the *Q Expert Proposals* tab, select *Create Q Expert Proposal*.
 In the process of creation, select *Add new expert*, enter your address and external link with a description of your proposal.
 After paying the transaction fee and confirming the creation of the proposal, the voting stages begin.